There are two ways of spreading the light; to be the candle or the mirror that reflects it. –Edith Wharton

-The name Reiki (pronounced “ray-key”) comes from the Japanese words “rei” meaning spirit and “ki” meaning energy.
-It is written with 2 Japanese kanji or characters.
+The word Reiki (pronounced “ray-key”) comes from the Japanese words “rei” meaning spirit and “ki” meaning energy.
+It is written with two Japanese kanji, or characters.
 These kanji mean “spiritual energy.”

 - Rei—(lit.
 Japanese) spiritual or sacred.